AudioExplorer/AWS-Demo-Assets-Tool/docs/tutorial.md

 You work with audio (or any media) all the time and have **demo assets** stored securely on Amazon S3.
 You want to load these into your apps or SDK demos — but your **signed URLs keep expiring**.

+*Update:* The CLI now also supports uploading local files or directories to your S3 demo-assets bucket and listing contents directly — so you can keep everything in sync from one command.

 This little Node.js CLI lets you:
 - Generate presigned URLs for your S3 bucket (`demo-assets/`)
 - Save them in a JSON file for easy import into any project